michelle-becker/node-ams-sdk/README.md

 * **Stop** - A string value that describes the end time of the sequence of thumbnails
 * **OutputFileName** - A string value that can be used for the output blob name - default is the template

+_if Configuration is 'Azure Media Indexer', these extra parameters are required_

+* **Title** - A descriptive title of the media to be indexed
+* **Description** - A description of the media to be indexed.
+This should be as descriptive as possbile and include any difficult words or key words the media may include.

 ##### Example

 ```